LamekaRjeggr/nostr-obsidian-graph/User Guide.md

 	1. Open Terminal:
 	•	Access your terminal application.
 	2. Navigate to Plugins Directory:
-	•	Change the directory to your Obsidian vault’s .obsidian/plugins/ folder.
+	•	Change the directory to your Obsidian vault’s .obsidian/plugins/ folder:

 cd path/to/your/vault/.obsidian/plugins/